kolserdav/conhos-cli/docs/en/docs/GettingStarted.md

 The **conhos** utility is an open source program that is the official client of the **Container Hosting** service.

+> Installation of the utility is required only if you want to download files from your device.
+If your project is in a Git repository, then **you can manage the project through the browser**.

 ## System requirements

 To work with the utility, you will need to install **Node.js** version **20** and higher on your computer.
 Official Node.js download page: https://nodejs.org or use the **Node Version Manager** https://github.com/nvm-sh/nvm.